dj-turner/Useful-Analysis-Functions-MATLAB/README.md

 [keyNames, keyNumbers] = FindKeypress

-A MATLAB function that finds the key name and corresponsing number of a pressed key on a keyboard.
+A MATLAB function that finds the key name and corresponding number of a pressed key on a keyboard.
 This function will find all key names and numbers that are pressed simultaneously.
 Run this function, then after a brief wait, press the key(s) that you want to identify simultaneously in the console.
 This function outputs two arrays, one with the key names and one with the key numbers.